 The way the BLS session link works is that once you create a session you will always see the therapist view (until you terminate the session by closing the window/tab).

 Other people who click the link, however, will see the client view (just the BLS, without the "therapist control panel").

-If you want to see the session window as it is seen by the client, you can simulate being a client by opening the session link on a different device or in a different browser.
-You can then control it on one device/browser and watch it change on the other device/browser.
+If you want to see the BLS session as it is seen by the client, you can simulate being a client by opening the session link in a new tab.
+You can then control the BLS in one tab and watch it change in the other tab.